xuandieu68/Hybird_model-/Result.md

   <figcaption style="text-align:center;font-style:italic;">Figure 1.
 Initial Variable Importance across Machine Learning Models</figcaption>
 </figure>

 In all three non-linear models in fig 2.1 and 2.2, the significant variables are highly consistent, with most appearing in the top 5 of each model,  firm size (SIZE), profitability (EBITDA_TA, ROA), and financial stability (Z_SCORE) along with DIV_DUMMY being the main predictors of firm value.
-These results imply that larger, more profitable, and financially stable firms tend to achieve higher valuations, reflecting both operational efficiency and lower risk exposure.
-Meanwhile, financial policy variables such as leverage (LEV) and dividend policy show secondary but notable effects, suggesting that firms’ financing and payout decisions still convey information about firm quality.
 The high degree of consistency across models underscores the robustness of these findings, while slight differences in feature rankings reveal the distinct ways each algorithm captures nonlinear relationships among firm characteristics

 <img width="900" height="393" alt="image" src="https://github.com/user-attachments/assets/9242d16b-bbed-4b12-9e95-aeed99c339e1" />